This is the fifth in a series of emails & blog posts covering important topics about sending your child to camp. The other topics are listed below.

-Even though we provide laundry at the midway point of a 13-day session, we still encourage campers to pack clothes for a minimum of 10 days.
+Even though we provide laundry during the session, we still encourage campers to pack clothes for a minimum of 14 days.
+If your child is coming for Rookie Camp (5-6 days), adjust accordingly but note that laundry is not done during their time at camp.
 Given the active sports schedule, campers tend to need more than 1 shirt, socks, etc. for each day.

 On Friday evening of our Shabbat celebration, all campers and staff members are asked to dress in a clean, white shirt (polo, t-shirt, button down, etc.) Please note that you do not need to purchase new clothes for Shabbat; any clean, white shirt will suffice.
 Pants, shorts, and skirts do not need to be white.

 Campers will spend 3+ hours each day at their Core Sport so it is essential that they have comfortable, appropriately fitting clothes for their sport.
 Shoes and cleats brought to camp should be broken in to ensure proper comfort and fit.
 Campers must wear appropriate clothing and footwear at all times.